 Scanning Print Materials for Class Purposes

-From August 2005, the Higher Education Copyright Licence allows some material to be stored in digital format i.e scanned provided the Library scans it and it is for use on designated units only.
+The Higher Education Copyright licence allows some material to be stored in digital format, provided that it is:

-The CLA has indicated that they would consider “compilations consisting of a series of chapters from ‘core’ student textbooks” to be in breach of the spirit of the licence.
-The CLA and Universities UK have produced joint guidance over what is considered to be a suitable course pack
+The CLA consider “compilations consisting of a series of chapters from ‘core’ student textbooks” to be in breach of the spirit of the licence.
+Guidelines for what is considered to be a suitable course pack are available through:

 For more advice, please contact the following staff:

 Graeme Barber: Deputy University Librarian (Customer Services & Operations)

 .
 Ext: 3867.
 Tel: 023 8021 3867